Around the world, millions of children are living as orphans when they could be in the arms of loving families.

 BEB works to make that happen.

-An estimated 8 million children live in orphanages and other institutions worldwide, but 80% are not orphans.1 Still, they languish, often for years in environments that pose a great risk to their social, emotional and cognitive development — as do children with no living relatives.
+80% of institutionalized children are not orphans.1 Still, they languish, often for years in environments that pose a great risk to their social, emotional and cognitive development — as do children with no living relatives.
 The primary reason: countries lack the digital infrastructure designed to create visibility into who these children are, where they come from and how they might be moved to a better future.

 Without a digital identity, institutionalized children face a bleak future.